ethmacc/CASA0021_GroupPrototypingPitch/README.md

 ### Running the Application

 Once the user has saved the MAC Address and capacitive touch threshold value, flash the code to the microcontroller in PlatformIO.

+## Future Updates

+- Further study into material selection
+- Further study into NiChrome Wire as a heating element
+- Convert prototype board to PCB
+- Convert ESP-NOW to WiFi
+- Add QR Code or NFC tag to link users to a page to add WiFi details or add multiple devices to the network

 ## Further Questions